-Depart for Garni Village to visit Garni Temple dating back to the 1st century and have lunch at a local family house where you will learn about Armenian flatbread making techniques.

-After lunch, you will visit Geghard Monastery and visit the Armenian Genocide Memorial Complex and Museum on Tsitsernakaberd Hill.
+Visit Geghard Monastery first before a visit to Garni Temple dating back to the 1st century.
+After lunch visit the Armenian Genocide Memorial Complex and Museum on Tsitsernakaberd Hill.

-Next, visit the Cascade Monument, which was the main symbol of the city's 2,780th anniversary and has the equivalent number of stairs - this enormous staircase is 500 meters high and 50 meters wide.
+During your walking tour of Yerevan you will visit the Cascade Monument, which was the main symbol of the city's 2,780th anniversary and has the equivalent number of stairs - this enormous staircase is 500 meters high and 50 meters wide.